StephanErb/aurora/docs/operations/upgrades.md

 Even though not absolutely mandatory, we advice to adhere to the following rules:

 * Never skip any major or minor releases when updating.
 Skipping bugfix releases is acceptable though.
-  If you have to catch up several releases, you have to deploy all intermediary versions.
+  If you have to catch up several releases you have to deploy all intermediary versions.
-* First perform the update on a test cluster before touching your production deployments.
+* Verify all updates on a test cluster before touching your production deployments.
 * To minimize the number of failovers during updates, update the currently leading scheduler instance last.
-* Update the Aurora executor on with one or several compute nodes as a canary to see if everything works as expected before deploying the change to the whole fleet.
+* Update the Aurora executor on a subset of compute nodes as a canary before deploying the change to the whole fleet.